 Configuration

-The Newsbeuter configuration file might be in either
+The Newsboat configuration file might be in either

 options might be useful:

 The colorscheme for the application can also be customized here, and the keybindings too.
-See the Newsbeuter documentation for a complete list of configuration options.
+See the Newsboat documentation for a complete list of configuration options.

 Special feeds